Answers to some of the most common questions about Houston Flat Fee MLS Listings.

 My house isn’t getting any showings – your marketing must not be working.

-Realtors® price properties according to recent sales, not recent list prices.
+Realtors® price properties according to recent sales, not recent list prices, or Zillow’s AVM (Automated Valuation Model).
 A list price is an asking price, a sold price is what someone actually paid for a similar property.
-Unfortunately many people over-improve their property beyond what the market will support for a sale price in a neighborhood.
-Even if you were to get a contract at a higher than market price, appraisals are capped based on recent sales and market demand, so you’ll wind up with problems later in the contract period where you’re forced to decide between taking the lower appraisal value or letting the buyer terminate their contract.
+Unfortunately, many people over-improve their property beyond what the market will support for a sale price in a neighborhood.
+Even if you were to get a contract at a higher than market price, appraisals are typically capped based on recent sales and market demand, so you’ll very likely wind up with problems before closing where you’re forced to decide between taking the lower appraisal value or letting the buyer terminate their contract.

 I want to leave some ‘wiggle room’ in my price – is that ok?